Thrive Baby Thrive

 Sometimes the birth plan doesn’t go exactly as planned or even desired.
 If your plan becomes altered, you should be educated and familiar with your options ahead of time.
 This will help ensure that you are comfortable making the very best decisions for you and your baby with your team.

 A proactive, vigilant mom will feel empowered to ask her health care team the simple, yet important questions that can make a difference in her baby’s health.
-Operation Due Date empowers expectant moms by educating them about healthy pregnancies, fostering an awareness of their babies’ daily fetal movements, and the actions they can take to help ensure their babies come into the world safe and healthy.
+PAK strives to empower expectant moms by educating them about healthy pregnancies, fostering an awareness of their babies’ daily fetal movements, and the actions they can take to help ensure their babies come into the world safe and healthy.